zlpwmdx/vinjn.github.io/_posts/2011-08-25-translate-processing-to-openframeworks.md

 2. P5 hides the class from users, while OF requires understanding of class and objects.
 3. Different 3rd party libraries.

-The following header file is a naive approach to this hard problem.
-It can complate some find-replace tasks.
+The following header file is a naive approach to this hard problem, however it does satisfy some find-replace tasks.

 Enjoy!